sarkershantonu/hardware/pfsense/readme.md

 Wait for saving settings.
 And you will see, pfsense will ask you to goto its address http://192.168.3.1 for web gui.

+# Step : DNS
+- If you are using this as your main router, use any public DNS like openDNS or Google (8.8.8.8/4)
+- If you are using this with your router (different network than main network), use WAN interface gateway as DNS (or if you have any DNS inside network, like I use pihole).

+Example :
+- You have 192.168.1.* network as your router , and you want pfsense in 192.168.3.* netork. so,

+- in wan => use DHCP (and you get 192.168.1.200)
+- in lan => use 192.168.3.* (better no gateway defined)
+- in DNS => 192.168.1.1
 Done, you have Pfsens setup.
 Now use GUI to configure.